294 result(s)

 CLeMUS - Computational Learning Methods for Unsupervised Segmentation

-Salerno E., Wilson S.
+Salerno E, Wilson S

 An invited session on computational learning methods for unsupervised segmentation was held on 14 September in the framework of the 11th International Conference on Knowledge-Based and Intelligent Information & Engineering Systems (KES 2007) in Vietri sul Mare, Italy.
 This initiative was taken by the MUSCLE 'e-team' on unsupervised segmentation and classification of multichannel data.
-MUSCLE (Multimedia Understanding through Semantics, Computation and Learning) is a European network of excellence managed by ERCIM.Source: ERCIM news 71 (2007).
+MUSCLE (Multimedia Understanding through Semantics, Computation and Learning) is a European network of excellence managed by ERCIM.Source: ERCIM NEWS, vol. 71

-See at: ercim-news.ercim.org Open Access | CNR ExploRA
+See at: ercim-news.ercim.org Open Access | CNR IRIS Open Access | CNR IRIS Restricted

 2010 Journal article Open Access OPEN